kristynrb/online_teaching_resources/README.md

 <hr>

 ### Directions for Students
+The online can be trickier than the in-person classroom when giving directions.
+Connectivity issues, distractions, etc. can get in the way of hear verbal directions.

+It is **very important** to have both **written** and **verbal** instructions _whenever_ you want the students to do something.

 To help directions stand out in Slack, you can use `>` before your directions.
 It will add a grey border on the left-hand side of your message.

 ![standout](https://i.imgur.com/Iq4o2FF.png)